xiufenyu/NetworkSecurity/Android/AndroidReverseEngineer.md

 	1. Start with hardcode values.
 Verify if domains, Ips, ports are hardcoded   \
 	2. Analysis the app based on OWASP Security   \
 	3. For bypassing anti-debugging/anti-hooking, do STATIC analysis of the JAVA code first.  \
+        4. Check *Resources*, *Assets*.
+It may have some hardcode values or configure files, such as: server_list.json. \

 # Android Knowledge